denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 communicate messages to humans and the other to program universal machines.
-This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of the computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
-I conclude by arguing that Turing machines were anticipated not just by the Babbage calculator, but also by a series of advances in communications, word processing, and media storage.
+This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of the computer as a device for reductive quantification.
+I conclude by arguing that Turing machines were anticipated not by the Babbage calculator alone, but also by a series of advances in communications, word processing, and media storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

 ### Chapter 3: Laying Bare the Device